 Homework 15%

 Students’ work should always reflect their own skills and abilities.
-Presenting French copied from Google Translate as one’s own work is a form of plagiarism.
+Presenting French copied from Google Translate or from a classmate as one’s own work is a form of plagiarism.
 In addition, while students might seek help from siblings or parents, it’s important any help or tutoring remain in the boundaries of what is learned in class.
-Student work that is not strictly his/her own, or that has been copied from Google Translate will receive a zero.
+Student work that is not strictly his/her own, that has been copied from Google Translate or copied from a classmate will receive a zero.
+In addition, students who allow others to copy their work will receive a zero.
 Students will be given an opportunity to re-do such work, but will only receive half credit.

-Extra help is available by appointment before or after school.
+Extra help is available during Study Hall or after school by appointment.
 Do not wait until the very end of the marking period to seek extra help!

 E-mail is best: lmacko@niskyschools.org.
 You may also leave a message with the main office at (518) 377-2233.